mike-herman/writings/create_genie_app.md

 1. Create a new Julia Genie app.
 2. Dockerize the app and deploy the app using fly.io
-3. Set up a CI/CD pipeline for rapid development
+3. Set up a CI/CD workflow for rapid development

 ## Why all this?